 The Authority's deposits are placed either directly with the counterparty or indirectly with the counterparty via London money market brokers.
-At 31 March 2015, the Authority's long-term and short-term investments, and cash and cash equivalents were deposited with UK counterparties in accordance with the approved treasury management Annual Strategy.
+At 31 March 2016, the Authority's long-term and short-term investments, and cash and cash equivalents were deposited with UK and non-UK counterparties in accordance with the approved treasury management Annual Investment Strategy.
 No credit limits were exceeded during the year and the Authority does not expect any losses from non-performance by any of its counterparties in relation to deposits.